 Through Zogg and the characters he meets, gain a new appreciation of the planet that they live in and all the creatures that share the beautiful place.

-Meet Zogg is a beautifully illustrated KS1 big book that focuses on global citizenship.
+Meet Zogg is a beautifully illustrated KS1 book that focuses on global citizenship (size: slightly smaller than A4).
 Themes include Waste, recycling and sustainable development, respecting diversity and games around the world.